MrMicrowaveOven/AlgorithmsCurriculum/README.md

 * Apply to 100 companies, starting with the 2s and finishing with the 1s.
 * Present your final project at Hiring Day.
+* Address any comments from staff on your application materials.

 **W3D1**